Chart Color Schemes

 The level of residential development activity in Douglas Park - Appin was found to be higher than 90% of real estate markets across the country

 Douglas Park - Appin has recorded approximately 279 residential properties granted approval annually over the past five financial years, totalling 1,396 homes.
-As of FY-26168 approvals have been recorded.
-On average, 1.1 people have moved to the area per dwelling built each year between FY-21 and FY-25, indicating balanced supply and demand with stable market conditions.
-The average construction cost value for new homes is $409,000.
+As of FY-26204 approvals have been recorded.
+On average, 1.1 people per year move to the area for each dwelling built between FY-21 and FY-25, indicating balanced supply and demand with stable market conditions.
+The average expected construction cost value of new homes is $409,000.

-In FY-26, commercial approvals valued at $10.8 million have been registered, demonstrating moderate commercial development levels.
-Compared to Greater Sydney, Douglas Park - Appin has recorded 55.0% more new home approvals per capita, offering buyers greater choice and reflecting strong developer confidence in the area.
-The area maintains its traditional low density character with 88.0% standalone homes and 12.0% townhouses or apartments.
-With approximately 32 people per approval, Douglas Park - Appin is a developing area with population forecasts indicating growth of 29,134 residents by 2041.
-If current development rates continue, housing supply may struggle to match population growth, potentially increasing buyer competition and supporting price increases.
+In FY-26, $10.8 million in commercial approvals have been registered, reflecting moderate levels of commercial development.
+Compared to Greater Sydney, Douglas Park - Appin records 55.0% more new home approvals per person.
+The area's building activity consists of approximately 88.0% standalone homes and 12.0% townhouses or apartments, maintaining its traditional low-density character focused on family homes.
+With around 32 people per approval, Douglas Park - Appin is a developing area with population forecasts indicating an increase of 29,134 residents by 2041.
+At current development rates, housing supply may struggle to keep pace with population growth, potentially intensifying buyer competition and supporting price increases.

-Population forecasts indicate Douglas Park - Appin will gain 29,134 residents through to 2041.
+Population forecasts indicate Douglas Park - Appin will gain 29,134 residents through to 2041 (from the latest AreaSearch quarterly estimate).
 At current development rates, housing supply may struggle to match population growth, potentially heightening buyer competition and supporting price increases.

 Frequently Asked Questions - Development